braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/change_your_canvas_after_launch.md

 ## Local Send Time

 Local send time Canvases can be edited up to 24 hours prior to the schedules send time.
 This window is called is "safe zone".
-Note that if you intend to make changes to your Canvas that require you to make a new Canvas entirely, remember to exclude users who received the first Canvas and re-adjust the Canvas schedule times to allow for timezone sending.
+Note that if you intend to make changes to your Canvas that require you to make a new Canvas entirely, remember to exclude users who received the first Canvas and re-adjust the Canvas schedule times to allow for time zone sending.